Landlord Insurance Coverage

 Protect Yourself and Your Assets

-No matter the type or the number of rental properties you own, you should protect yourself and your assets against loss with an appropriate amount of rental property/landlord insurance.
+No matter the type or the number of properties you own, you should protect yourself and your assets against loss with an appropriate amount of rental property/landlord insurance.
 Unless you share a residence with your tenants or only rent your property out for a few weeks a year, a homeowner’s policy is probably inadequate.

 Choose an appropriate policy that protects you against burglary, vandalism, legal and medical expenses, and the cost to repair or rebuild the principal residence and any outbuildings.
 Construction coverage and ordinance or law coverage are useful during construction, repairs, and renovation, while flood and umbrella insurance protect you against perils that might otherwise fall through the cracks.

 Balsiger Insurance offers rental property insurance for landlords in the following locations: Nevada, Arizona, Utah, Idaho, California, Oregon, Colorado, Wisconsin, North Dakota, Minnesota, Missouri, Pennsylvania, Ohio, Tennessee, Georgia, Illinois, North Carolina, Florida, Washington, and Texas.